fenago/machine-learning/lab_guides/lab_3.md

 - Subtract 1 cent to the base price.

-Since the number of rooms is always positive, then only cases 1 and 3 make sense, but in cases where variables can have negative values, we need all four cases.
-Notice too, that cases 1 and 3 make sense, for the following reason.
-If we predicted a price lower than the price of the house, we would be inclined to think that our base price and our price per room are too small.
-Therefore, it makes sense to add 1 cent to each one.
-This would make our model just a little better, but remember, we can loop over this many many times, until we get a good model.

 We are ready to code this algorithm in Python!
 All this code appears in our public repository at https://www.github.com/luisguiserrano/manning.